Danigdc/tuto-test-game/readme.md

-## What is the Phaser Project Template?
+## Some unfinished game

-Custom template for phaser js, with grunt and vs
+Playground with phaser js, with grunt and vs

+Deployed game may be found here: https://danigdc.github.io/tuto-test-game/